almostahexagon2/lri/grammer.md

 | marked | ix sonu kjo: repuno haja zivu | A newline usally procedes the semicolon |

  ### Relative Clauses
  LRI does not have relative clauses because they can be easily expressed in 2 sentences or using `tje`.
 For the last example, It is acceptable to use a `,` insted of `:`.
 Yes, the last two examples are basicly the same thing.
 Kunsi-sa would consider using `tje` to be the most "LRI like" and "proper".
+Brackets only sometimes over discord.
+Evila-sa came up with brackets, but kunsi-sa sometimes uses them.

 | Language | Meaning |
 | ----  | ----- |